 The Town of Needham retained the services of BETA to provide design and construction services for the Saint Mary Street Pump Station Replacement.
-Design of the station included a full replacement of the existing water pump station that withdraws water from the MWRA’s system to the Town’s water distribution system.
+The design of the station included a full replacement of the existing water pump station that withdraws water from the MWRA’s system to the Town’s water distribution system.
 The project consisted of 3 phases.
 The first was a Schematic Design that included a feasibility study investigating various options for replacement or rehabilitation.
 A full replacement of the existing station was selected based on factors including cost, ease of construction, minimizing bypass operations, and operational preferences.
-The Schematic Design then served as the basis for a cost estimate that allowed the Town to appropriate funds at Town meeting.
+The Schematic Design then served as the basis for a cost estimate that allowed the Town to appropriate funds at the Town meeting.

 Station construction was phase three, and construction was completed in the fall of 2015.
 During construction, the existing station remained online servicing the Town’s water needs.
 The construction cost of the station was $4.5 million.